Agustinefe/challenge-job-posting-system/README.md

 Since the external source does not retrieve any job identification, the local jobs are returned without identification.

 Since the external source can't be filtered by skills, our endpoint doesn't include this filter.

+### Subscribing to job alerts

+Users can register their emails to receive alerts when a job is created.
+Optionally, they can include a search pattern to match only the preferred jobs.
+If the pattern is NULL, users will be notified about all the new job postings.

+### Notifying users about new jobs

+After a job is created, an asynchronic task is dispatched and consumed by a Redis Worker to start sending the emails to the subscribed users.
+Since there could be millons of subscribers, this task could be compute intensive and inefficient to run in a single transaction.
+Therefore, the task is processed in batches to be done when computing power is available.
+This also improve the process tracking since every notification log is stored in the DB.
+Rvery batch contains an idempotency key that identifies it, and if a notification has already been sent, it won't be sent again.

 ## Areas to improve